 wise person learns to use all the resources that are available.

 - Come to exams and quizzes as early as possible.
 Set your alarm

 clock!
 Check out rooms in advance if you're not familiar with

-- Make certain your calculator is working and buy an extra battery.
+- Make certain your calculator is working, and bring an extra battery.

 - Try not to panic.
 Try to understand what the question is asking